parluo/PCenterNet/readme.md

 ### PCenterNet
 ---
-This is a project for studing on CenterNet with probability.
+This is a project for study on CenterNet with probability.

 ### Features
 ---